tensorflow/tensorboard/tensorboard/plugins/interactive_inference/DEVELOPMENT.md

                     from google.colab import file
                     uploaded = files.upload()
                     ```
-                2. In a notebook cell, to install the uploaded pip package, run `!pip install <nameOfPackage.whl>`
+                2. In a notebook cell, to install the uploaded pip package, run `!pip install <nameOfPackage.whl>`.
+                   If witwidget was previously installed, uninstall it first.
     - For TensorBoard use, run tensorboard with any logdir (as WIT does not rely on logdir).
       `bazel run tensorboard -- --logdir /tmp`
         1. WIT needs a served model to query, so serve your trained model through the TF serving docker container.